michaeljones/on-commit-messages/README.md

   git commit -m "Support parsing operators in 'exposing' lists"
   ```

-This quick but only creates a one line commit message which is unlikely to be sufficient.
+This is quick but only creates a one line commit message which is unlikely to be sufficient.
 We can
 provide more lines by specifying the `-m` flag multiple times.
 The `git commit` command joins the
 various `-m` messages together with a blank line between each.